The latest ScottRasmussen.com poll found that 50% of voters nationwide now believe President Trump should be impeached and removed from office.

-That’s up two points from a week ago and up four points from two weeks ago.
-It is the highest level of support for impeachment measured in our weekly series of 2019 impeachment updates.
-Prior to these past two weeks, support for impeachment had remained steady all year, generally between 41% and 45% (see topline trends).
+That’s up two points from a week ago, four points from two weeks ago, and six points from three weeks ago.
+It is the highest level of support for impeachment yet measured by ScottRasmussen.com (see topline trends).

-Additionally, 34% of all voters now believe it is at least somewhat likely the president will be impeached and removed from office.
-That’s up 15 percentage points since early September.
-Still, just 12% consider it Very Likely.
+Additionally, 37% of all voters now believe it is at least somewhat likely the president will be impeached and removed from office.
+That’s up three points from a week ago and 18 percentage points since early September.

 Neither Scott Rasmussen nor ScottRasmussen.com has any relationship with Rasmussen Reports® (see About Us).